Introduction to Total Productive Maintenance (TPM)

 - Reduced yield

-Address the biggest loss through root cause analysis, and appoint a cross-functional team to observe the remaining issues.
-Collect physical evidence of the symptoms, then record them on an Ishikawa diagram.
-The Ishikawa diagram will help identify root causes and effects of the problem.
+Address the biggest loss through root cause analysis and appoint a cross-functional team to observe the remaining issues.
+Collect physical evidence of the symptoms, then record them on an Ishikawa diagram .
+The Ishikawa diagram, also known as a fishbone diagram or cause-and-effect diagram, will help identify root causes and effects of the problem.
 The proposed fixes should be put into motion by scheduling planned downtime.
 After repairs, reset production to see how effective the procedures are.

 5. Integrate Proactive Maintenance Techniques